lcdb/lcdb-workflows/wrappers/preseq/observed_complexity/README.md

 # Wrapper for Preseq c_curve

-A method of Preseq that generates a complexity plot of the genome library based on observed data.
+Preseq method that generates a complexity plot of the genome library based on observed data.

 ## Input
 * BAM/BED: *Sorted* according to chromosome and start position